 Since the Viking Age, Norway has been a recognized shipbuilding nation with an affinity for small, agile ships.
 Mandal has a particular naval shipbuilding tradition that stretches back several generations, and the area has more than 40 years of local experience with building high-speed vessels.

 Our team of naval architects and engineers honors these traditions and allies them with the best of modern technology and use of intelligent materials.
-Since our foundation almost 30 years ago, we have completed a number comprehensive studies and trials of vessel and component design, stealth technologies and composite materials, and have mastered Surface Effect Ship design and air-cushion catamaran technology.
+Since our foundation over 30 years ago, we have completed a number comprehensive studies and trials of vessel and component design, stealth technologies and composite materials, and have mastered Surface Effect Ship design and air-cushion catamaran technology.

 In close cooperation with most formidable customers and partners, including Royal Norwegian Navy, US Navy, Norwegian and international academic institutions and research centers, we have designed, built and delivered truly ground-breaking naval vessels and advanced components to some of the most demanding industries worldwide.